AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 <p><img src="https://cdn.acedata.cloud/47t6wj.png" width="500" class="m-auto"></p>

-Finally, you get an `audio_id`: 92254cab-3372-4d9e-bce9-cdcfdbc39070, and then we need to fill in the following parameters:
+Finally, you get an `audio_id`: 92254cab-3372-4d9e-bce9-cdcfdbc39070, and then you need to fill in the following parameters:

 - action: The content is `underpainting`.
 - underpainting_start: The starting time for adding accompaniment to the uploaded song, the default value is 0.